This is the true story of my surviving a blizzard in the Himalayas while solo trekking in Everest National Park in 2016.

 I faced the white sky as the wind clawed skin from my face, and asked God one simple question:

 Minutes earlier, a large rock had pinned my left foot just as I lifted it.
 I felt a gritty, calcium snap as the smallest toe broke itself for the third time or so since February.
-I knew I should have had the thing cleaved off in a Bangkok backalley for 100 baht.
-Even still, I was lucky: some of the boulders moving around me were the size of Volkswagens.
+Even still, I was lucky: Some of the boulders moving around me were the size of Volkswagens.

 I began climbing, scratching, and sliding my way to the top of yet another mountain of rubble, hoping for a glimpse of salvation…

 - See why I spent 19 days solo trekking in Nepal and how to get ready for your own solo trek (if you still want to do one after reading this post!).

 The Glacier Near Gokyo

 To paint a clear mental picture of the Ngozumoa Glacier for you would be a life’s work.
 Mostly because somewhere along the way we’ve come to visualize glaciers as blue beasts that cling to mountains.
 They have a coat of snow and can generally be crossed by careful mountaineers on the watch for crevasses.